IKIM-Essen/ClusterDocs/docs/course/class-15-storage-architecture.md

 - filesystem translation; and
 - application processing.

-Random and small-file workloads often do not fill a 10 Gb/s link with useful data.
+Random and small-file workloads often do not fill even a modest client link with useful data.
 They spend their time waiting for network round trips and metadata.

 ## 4. Large files versus many small files

-Large compressed FASTQ, BAM, CRAM, archives, and model files generally support efficient streaming and readahead.
+Large compressed FASTQ, BAM, CRAM, archives, image blocks, and model files generally support efficient streaming and readahead.

 Many small files require repeated: